Ovidiu00/UpdateExistingEntity/README.md

 ## The reason behind this

-Lets say you recieve an excel containg all the employees, every week, in the excel recieved this week an employee's name might have changed or his department possibly, this changes can happen from week to week.
+Lets say you recieve an excel containing all the employees, every week, in the excel recieved this week an employee's name might have changed or his department possibly, this changes can happen from week to week.

 You read the excel, create the proper employee entity and now you want to update the values coresponding to that employee in the database, typically you would use context.Update(<your Excel entity>) and ef core will atach it to the context with the state of modified and run an update to all the columns.This might work for small objects but having multiple proprieties might cause performance issues.